Author Pico Iyer on Finding Peace in Our Divided World

 As Father Thomas Keating used to say, “Silence is God’s language.
 Everything else is a poor translation.”

-Please register to join us for Trinity Talks with Pico Iyer on September 22.
+Please register to join us for future Trinity Talks.

 Plan Your Week at Trinity